-MARY BROWN, ) Case No. CV 99-316-TD-XYZ Plaintiff, ) vs. ) ) ) MOTION BY ATTORNEY FOR LEAVE TO FILE JENNIFER JONES; PAUL SM DAN WEBSTER, IITH; ) CONVENTIONALLY IN THIS CASE Defendants. ) I, Clarence Darrow , he conventionally in this case because • e the Court for leave to file documents · s not available in the area where I • high-speed Internet service and I do noto's or other site that has high-speed

-or the following s pecial circumstances:

-DATED [date].

-[conventional hand signature]

-Clarence Darrow
+MARY BROWN, ) Case No. CV 99-316-TD-XYZ

+Plaintiff, ) )

+VS. ) MOTION BY ATTORNEY FOR LEAVE TO FILE

+JENNIFER JONES; PAUL SMITH; DAN WEBSTER, ) ) CONVENTIONALLY IN THIS CASE

+Defendants. ) )

+I, Clarence Darrow, hereby move the Court for leave to file documents conventionally in this case because:

+X high-speed Internet service is not available in the area where I practice.

+my office does not yet have high-speed Internet service and I do not have ready access to a Kinko's or other site that has high-speed Internet service. \\\\\ of the following special circumstances: \\\\\\

-Attorney for Defendant Webster
+[conventional hand signature] Clarence Darrow Attorney for Defendant Webster •